 - 5 hours/month, not to exceed 45 hours per calendar year for literacy program

 - Part-time (half time or more) permanent, probationary, trainee, or time limited = Prorated, equal to percentage of full-time amount

 - Temporary, intermittent, or part-time (less than half-time) = None

-The twenty-four hours (24) of paid leave shall be credited to each employee on January 1 of each year, unless the employee chooses the mentoring/tutoring option.
+The twenty-four hours (24) of paid leave shall be credited to each employee on January 1 of each year, unless the employee chooses the mentoring/tutoring or literacy option.
 New employees shall be credited with leave immediately upon their employment, prorated at two hours per month for the remainder of the calendar year.

 - meeting with a teacher or administrator concerning the employee's child,

 - attending any function sponsored by the school in which the employee's child is participating.
 This provision shall only be utilized in conjunction with non-athletic programs that are a part or supplement to the school?s academic or artistic program,